Fostoria, Ohio

 Fostoria (/fɒsˈtʊəriːə/, foss-TORR-EE-ə) is a city located at the convergence of Hancock, Seneca, and Wood counties in the northwestern part of the U.S. state of Ohio.
+The population was 13,046 at the 2020 Census, slightly down from 13,441 at the 2010 Census.
 It is approximately 40 mi south of Toledo and 90 mi north of Columbus.
+The community grew substantially during the end of the 19th century, coinciding with the northwest Ohio gas boom.
+Typical of Rust Belt cities, Fostoria peaked in size in 1970.